This is called the Compliance Stage. A £75 charge has been added to your account as soon as it has been allocated to us by the Local Authority.

 If you want to speak to someone about a complaint, you can call our office on 01622 683308 (lines are open 9.00 am to 5:00 pm Monday to Thursday and 9.00am to 4.30 pm Fridays, excluding bank holidays), where we will try to resolve the issue if we can.

-If you prefer to put your complaint in writing, in the first place, address your concerns to
+If you prefer to put your complaint in writing please address your concerns to our complaints manager.

 Stanford & Green